 Book Tickets Online

-The Mourne Mountains offer a tranquil spot to pause and reflect.
-It’s little wonder that these summits and valleys have been immortalised in verse and song.
-But it wasn’t always so.
-Once upon a time, this famous range was a hive of activity for stone masons, soldiers, and even smugglers.
+All is quiet in the Mourne Mountains.
+A tranquil spot to pause and reflect, it’s little wonder that these summits and valleys have been immortalised in verse and song.
+But it wasn’t always so... once upon a time, this famous range was a hive of activity for stone masons, soldiers, and even smugglers.

 - Groups catered for